 Back in March, American Express announced other changes to this card.
 They increased the Membership Reward® points earned from 2X to 5X for all travel booked on American Express Travel, which includes airfare and hotels.
 This benefit will remain the same, along with the $450 annual fee.

-Competition has been fierce in the premium credit card market lately.
+Competition has been fierce in the premium credit card market lately and there are a number of business credit cards attempting to meet your company’s needs.
 We appreciate the enhanced benefits spreading throughout the travel credit card market, but programs need to consider how people are going to take advantage of these benefits and ensure the program is sustainable.

 Such drastic changes occurring rapidly with some of these benefits can lead you to believe that reward programs aren’t accurately anticipating the popularity of some of these enhanced benefits.
 But with so many people becoming involved with the points world, it’s important for them to prepare for an increase in popularity!